Steel Panthers III: Brigade Command 1939–1999

-Steel Panthers III: Brigade Command 1939–1999 is a 1997 computer wargame developed and published by Strategic Simulations, Inc. It is the third game in the Steel Panthers series, following Steel Panthers (1995) and Steel Panthers II: Modern Battles (1996).
+Steel Panthers III: Brigade Command 1939–1999 is a computer wargame developed and published by Strategic Simulations It was released in 1997 for MS-DOS and Windows.
+It is the third game in the Steel Panthers series, following Steel Panthers (1995) and Steel Panthers II: Modern Battles (1996).
 Like its predecessors, it was designed by Gary Grigsby and Keith Brors.

 Gameplay

 Steel Panthers III is a wargame that simulates combat scenarios around the world between 1939 and 1999.
 The game covers six primary conflicts—such as the North African campaign and Vietnam War—across 40 individual scenarios.
 A map editor enables the player to create custom scenarios.

 Development

 Steel Panthers III was designed by Gary Grigsby and Keith Brors.
 The game reuses the game engine from Steel Panthers II: Modern Battles, and was developed exclusively for MS-DOS.
 CNET Gamecenter noted that it would be "probably one of the last DOS-only games we'll see".
 It released on November 26, 1997.